-At the start of my junior year of high school a highly unusual man moved into the house next door.
+At the start of my junior year of high school a highly unusual man moved into the house next door, a man who would eventually become my Mentor in things spiritual.
 The first time I saw him I was set aback by the calm serenity he seemed to abide in.
-Over time he revealed he had studied under the venerated Indian holy man the Baghavan Sri Ramana Maharshi at his ashram between the wars.
+Over time he revealed he had studied under the venerated Indian holy man the Baghavan Sri Ramana Maharshi at his ashram in Tiruvannamalai, South India between the wars.
 As the years passed and I got to know him I began asking him then nearly begging him to "make me like him."
 Time after time he brushed me off.

 Finally, I guess, thinking he would never get rid of me he began making a few suggestions.
-As my Mentor he began gently coaching me through the finer subtleties of deeper and deeper meditation; he urged me to read a whole raft of Zen related books; and eventually it was he who sent me to do "real" study under a Japanese Zen master.(see)
+He began gently coaching me through the finer subtleties of deeper and deeper meditation; he urged me to read a whole raft of Zen related books; and eventually it was he who sent me to do "real" study under a Japanese Zen master.(see)

 He told me he would soon be leaving, but prior to his departure a highly honored Japanese Zen master was visiting the United States for a short time and since what I seemed to be seeking and what Zen is paralleled, suggested I see him.
-He had taken it upon himself to make the arrangements for me to attend a special week long sesshin under the master, re the following:
+He had taken it upon himself to make the arrangements for me to attend the sesshins under the master, re the following: